potrepka/DSP/README.md

 # DSP

 DSP is a lightweight C++ library for digital signal processing.

-The project is still in development.
+This project is still in development.
 Feedback and contributions are welcome!

 ## Usage